oracle-livelabs/oci/opensearch-objectstorage/components/components.md

 ## Task 7: Create Policies

-The policies will give the rights to the services to access other services.
+The policies will give the rights to the components to access other components.

-Go the the menu
+Go the menu
 - Identity & Security
 - Policies